 Look closely and you’ll spot him.
 Not front and center.
-But Denis Pugh will be there on the range at Royal Portrush next week, most likely standing quietly nearby as the defending Open champion, Francesco Molinari, hits shots.
-Pugh might step forward now and then and offer a few quiet words to the man he calls “my best work.”
+But Denis Pugh will be there on the range at a professional golf tournament, most likely standing quietly nearby as Francesco Molinari hits shots.
+Pugh might step forward now and then and offer a few words to the 2018 Open champion he calls “my best work.”
 But there will be no preening or posturing for any watching cameras.
 It will be all business—quiet and efficient.

-That has forever been the way of things for Pugh, who is perhaps the most low-profile high-profile swing coach in the world of golf today.
+That has forever been the way of things for Pugh, who is perhaps the most low-profile, high-profile swing coach in the world of golf today.
 Which is odd.
-A glance at Pugh’s history reveals a host of well-known names and, even more significantly, a wide variety of swings and personalities that have graced the international game over the past three decades or so.
-As well as Molinari, Pugh has at various times guided the likes of Frank Nobilo, Colin Montgomerie, Ross Fisher, Peter O’Malley, Greg Turner, Wayne Riley, Mike Harwood and Peter Fowler to success around the globe.
+A glance at Pugh’s history reveals a number of well-known names and, even more significant, a variety of swings and personalities that have graced the international game during the past three decades.
+In addition to Molinari, Pugh, 64, has at various times guided the likes of Frank Nobilo, Colin Montgomerie, Ross Fisher, Peter O’Malley, Greg Turner, Wayne Riley, Mike Harwood and Peter Fowler to success around the globe.

 Surprisingly, as far as Pugh’s coaching is concerned, O’Malley’s is the name that is perhaps the most significant on that list.
-Over the course of a more than 30-year professional career, the Australian is most famous for three things: playing the last five holes on the Kings Course at Gleneagles in seven under par to win the 1992 Scottish Open; defeating Tiger Woods in the first round at the 2002 World Match Play Championship; and ball-striking that is legendary for its quality and consistency.
+In a more than 30-year professional career, the Australian is most famous for three things: playing the last five holes on the King’s Course at Gleneagles in seven under par to win the 1992 Scottish Open, defeating Tiger Woods in the first round at the 2002 World Match Play Championship, and ball-striking that is legendary for its quality and consistency.

-“No one in the history of golf has missed more 10-foot birdie putts than Pom [O’Malley’s nickname on tour],” his friend and compatriot Mike Clayton once said, simultaneously paying tribute to O’Malley’s tee-to-green play and revealing the fatal flaw in his game.
+“No one in the history of golf has missed more 10-foot birdie putts than Pom [O’Malley’s nickname],” his friend and compatriot Mike Clayton once said, simultaneously paying tribute to O’Malley’s tee-to-green play and revealing the fatal flaw in his game.

 More glibly, Molinari has been labeled “Pom with a putter.”
 The pair share strikingly similar stocky builds and a propensity for full-swing consistency.
-So did O’Malley help prepare Pugh for the work he has done with the first Italian to win a major championship?
+Did O’Malley help prepare Pugh for the work he has done with the first Italian to win a major championship?

 “It was different before.
 No one has ever hit the center of the clubface more often than Pom.
 Or found the middle of more fairways.
 If Pom was playing the regular tour now, he would have gone for power more than accuracy.
 He would have had to do that to survive.
 And that’s the difference.
 Francesco was prepared to risk all in the search for more power.
 Because that’s all that counts these days.”